omise/challenges/README.md

   Send your patch to the hiring team.

 ### What to expect
-We do understand that our code challenges are time intensive and are not always easy execute.
+We do understand that our code challenges are time intensive and not always easy execute.
 We do reconize and value the time and effort applicants put into their submission.
 Our Code Challenges reflect some of the tasks and skills you'd need while working with us.
 We believe that these *take-home* challenges will give you a deeper understanding of our product, what you'd be working on in the future and what level of commitment we look for in applicants.

 ### What we look for
 Rather than a complex solution, which added a million features and is written in 10,000 lines of code, we looks for: